Weighted Projective Lines and Rational Surface Singularities: Abstract

 \subsection{Some Particular Veronese Subrings}

-We then investigate in detail the particular Veronese subrings $S^{\os_a}$ for $\os_a:=\os+a\oc$ for some $a\geq 0$, and the special case $\os:=\sum_{i=1}^n\ox_i$.
+We then investigate the particular Veronese subrings $S^{\os_a}$ for $\os_a\colonequals \os+a\oc$ for some $a\geq 0$, where $\os\colonequals \sum_{i=1}^n\ox_i$.
 We call $S^{\os_a}$ the \emph{$a$-Wahl Veronese subring}, and in this case, the singularities in \eqref{T picture} are all of the form $\frac{1}{p_i}(1,-1)$, which are cyclic Gorenstein and so have a resolution consisting of only ($-2$)-curves.
 Thus resolving the singularities in \eqref{T picture}, by \ref{dual graph general intro} we see that the dual graph of the minimal resolution of $\Spec S^{\os_a}$ is

 where there are $n$ arms, and the number of vertices on arm $i$ is $p_i-1$.
-It turns out that these particular Veronese subrings have many nice properties; not least by \ref{tilting intro}\eqref{tilting intro 4} they are precisely the Veronese subrings for which
+It turns out that these particular Veronese subrings have many nice properties; not least by \ref{stackminres 2A intro} they are precisely the Veronese subrings for which

 is an equivalence.
-In \S\ref{domestic section} we investigate $S^{\os_a}$ in the case when $(p_1,p_2,p_3)$ forms a Dynkin triple, in which case $S^{\os_a}$ is isomorphic to a quotient singularity by some finite subgroup of $\GL(2,\KK)$ of type $\mathbb{D}$, $\mathbb{T}$, $\mathbb{O}$ or $\mathbb{I}$ (see \ref{Veronese=quotient} for details).
+In \S\ref{domestic section} we investigate $S^{\os_a}$ in the case when $(p_1,p_2,p_3)$ forms a Dynkin triple, in which case $S^{\os_a}$ is isomorphic to a quotient singularity by some finite subgroup of $\GL(2,\KK)$ of type $\mathbb{T}$, $\mathbb{O}$ or $\mathbb{I}$ (see \ref{Veronese=quotient} for details).
 In this situation $S^{\os_a}$ and its reconstruction algebra have a very nice relationship to the preprojective algebra of the canonical algebra, and this is what turns out to explain the motivating coincidence from \S\ref{motivation section} in \ref{equiv last intro} below.

 For arbitrary parameters $(\bp,\bl)$, the Veronese subring $S^{\os}$ has a particularly nice form.

 \begin{thm}[{=\ref{S is generated}}] For any $\mathbb{X}_{\bp,\bl}$, $S^{\os}$ is generated by the homogeneous elements